 I have a very small patch of grass (that Murphy likes to use), so I decided to create a wild corner in my garden.
 This involved letting the grass grow a bit longer, spreading wildflower seed, letting next doors plant overhang the fence and adding a couple of bird feeders.

 A few years ago I did consider adding artificial grass, but I’m very glad I didn’t.
 I loved this area as it became a haven for wildlife over the spring, summer and autumn in 2020 and 2021.
-I’m definitely aiming to expand on it in 2022.

-7. Add a green roof on your shed
+7. Add a green roof on your shed or store

 A green eco-roof will be a superb addition to your garden shed and a fantastic use of space.